This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Show latency details

-New For App Engine request logs, the Logs Viewer provides a link to Stackdriver Trace for easy viewing of the log entry's latency details.
+New For App Engine request logs, the Legacy Logs Viewer provides a link to Cloud Trace for easy viewing of the log entry's latency details.

 To show the menu of latency-related options for a log entry, identify